danny-dang/es6-7-8-9-10-Cheatsheet/README.md

 ```

 ### Promise Chain
 A chain of tasks can be sequentially executed.
+The result of one promise can be used in the next promise
 ```javascript
 const doHomework = function(){
     return new Promise(function(resolve,reject){